KorenEzri/ToDoApp-w-o-jsonbin-/README.md

 - Fork this repository into your account.
 Make sure to select the **public** option
 - Clone your new repository to your computer
-- Install the project dependencies by running `npm install` from the vscode terminal `ctrl +j` (make sure you are in the correct directory)
+- Install the project dependencies by running `npm install` from the vscode terminal `ctrl + j` (make sure you are in the correct directory)
 <!-- - [Create new branch](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-branches) -->
-- Change the project to meet the requirements
+- Make changes in the code to meet the project requirements
-- [Commit Early, Push Often](https://www.worklytics.co/commit-early-push-often/) - your work might be evaluated by your push history
+- [Commit Early, Push Often](https://www.worklytics.co/commit-early-push-often/) - your work will be evaluated by your push history
 - Good Luck!

 ## Running tests